huggingface/blog/chatbot-amd-gpu.md

 data-set but you can also use other data-sets, such as wikitext2

 (Note.
 Change group size with different combinations as long as the model accuracy increases significantly.
-Under some combination of wbit and groupsize, model accuracy can be increased significantly.)
+Under some combination of `wbits` and `groupsize`, model accuracy can be increased significantly.)
 ```
 python llama.py ./Vicuna-13b c4 --wbits 4 --true-sequential --act-order \
 --save_safetensors Vicuna-13b-4bit-act-order.safetensors